- Regional Cancer Services

 Have you or a member of your family been diagnosed with cancer?

-- Support you to make informed decisions
+- Supports patients to make informed decisions

-The role of the Nurse Navigator is to:
+The role of Nurse Navigators is to:

 The role of the Oncology Social Worker/Psychosocial Oncology Clinician is to assist patients and families in coping with the impact of cancer with:

-- Emotional support - explore feelings of fear, worry, anxiety, sadness, stress, anger uncertainty;
+- Emotional support - explore feelings of fear, worry, anxiety, sadness, stress, anger uncertainty

-- Psychological support - impact of of cancer in your life, body image, self esteem;
+- Psychological support - impact of of cancer in your life, body image, self esteem

-- Social support - talking with family, managing work and/or school;
+- Social support - talking with family, managing work and/or school

-- Providing counselling to patients and their family members;
+- Providing counselling to patients and their family members

 - Providing information on practical issues, financial, resources, transportation, and support programs.

-- have general questions about healthy eating or a healthy diet after cancer treatment.
+- Have general questions about healthy eating or a healthy diet after cancer treatment.